anthonydjr89/CS-499-Capstone/artifacts/software-design/Enhancements/README.md

 - The **backend** (Node.js/Express) handles API routes, authentication, database models, and error handling.
 - The **frontend** (Angular) provides the admin interface for listing, adding, and managing trips.
 Together, these files showcase clean software design, modular organization, and secure interaction between client and server.

+Core logic for each enhancement was first outlined using pseudocode to evaluate structure and trade-offs before implementation.

 ## **Summary of Enhancements**

 [**travlr/app.js**](./app.js)